 In fact, the mentality of crisis has worked to delay fundamental reform.
 So instead of investing quickly, and for the long term, in the prevention of other leading morbidity and mortality factors, all efforts are on ‘the one enemy’, the one that exceptionally shows systemic weakness.
 Air pollution, high blood pressure and diabetes together account for a frightening amount of suffering, but those are simply collateral damage of ‘the economy’, so they are tolerated.
 These kinds of inconsistencies are there for all to see, and we can be sure that they are seen.
 They further undermine trust in fatal ways, fuelling the armchair appeal of radical and crass solutions, much more than a patient and lucid long-term political project.

-There is a world after the pandemic, whether the end of the current crisis will be brought by a miracle cure (extremely unlikely, but hey…) or by learning to cope with a new endemic disease.
+There is a world after the pandemic, whether the end of the current crisis will be brought by a miracle cure or by learning to cope with a new endemic disease.
 It is, however, genuinely worrisome to see the increased polarization that largely classist and piecemeal approaches have generated.
 If this moment, as I have written before, is but a preview of ecological crises to come, buckle up for a bumpy road ahead; the ruling classes seem intent on driving the van straight off the cliff.